A Glass of Kir

 The funeral lunch stretched on into the late afternoon until it was time for me to catch the train back to New York.
 By then, my mom had heard about the kir and the car ride was eloquently silent.
 My dad double-parked to walk me into the station.

 When we got to the waiting area, he said, “whatever is happening up there with you, don’t forget you’re from Sansom Street.”

 Sansom Street was a poor inner-city street where my dad had grown up one of eight motherless children, with a father who tried his best to keep them one step ahead of the landlord, and a grandfather working very hard to tend to them all.
 Sansom Street forged the family’s ingenuity and grit to overcome what might have been adversity to others.
 My mom and Anne and nearly everyone else at the funeral that day possessed it, too.
 It was important to my dad that he had found the means to go to college, to provide his children with a middle-class upbringing that afforded them a good education.
 Sansom Street was (and continues to be in the family) the code phrase used to remind us that he raised us to remember the ingenuity and grit lodged in our roots.
 A glass of kir and plates of fancy food had their place, could even be enjoyed, but never should they obscure my true lineage.

 My dad accompanied me down to the tracks and hugged me before I stepped on the train.
-I bought a can of beer on the ride back to New York and have never ordered a glass of kir again.
+I bought a can of beer on the ride back to New York and have never ordered a kir again.